Difference Between Aided and Unaided Colleges

 A college that is government-aided or supported by the government is known as an aided college.
 Aided colleges get financial as well as external support from the government.
 These colleges get government funds to facilitate their colleges.

-These colleges receive a certain amount of grants from the government on a monthly or yearly basis to facilitate various aspects of the college such as infrastructure development and academic activity.
+These colleges receive a certain amount of grants from the government monthly or yearly to facilitate various aspects of the college, such as infrastructure development and academic activity.

-Government-aided colleges are bound to take fees that have been stipulated by the government.
-Usually, the fee structures of the aided colleges are reasonable compared to unaided colleges as they charge a heavy amount of fees.
+Government-aided colleges are bound to take fees stipulated by the government.
+Usually, the fee structures of aided colleges are reasonable compared to unaided colleges, as they charge a heavy fee.

-The professors and the other professionals working in government-aided colleges their entire remuneration is paid for and managed by the government.
+The professors and the other professionals working in government-aided colleges’ entire remuneration is paid for and managed by the government.
 Also, the teachers and other professionals working in an aided college have protection and job security provided by the government.

 In a government-aided college, the officials do not have complete authority as they are majorly managed and taken care of by the government authority under the rules laid down by the government.